 28 Easy 4th of July Potluck Recipes Everyone Will Love

-It doesn't get much more patriotic than this easy 4th of July cake.
+It doesn't get much more patriotic than this easy 4th of July cake, baked in a 13 x 9 cake pan ($5, Target).
 Fresh cherries or raspberries, blueberries, and a decadent cream cheese frosting turn a plain vanilla cake into an American flag.
 Plus, the dessert's large size (it serves 24!) means there will be plenty to feed a crowd.

 Pressure Cooker Pork Loin Back Ribs with Apple Glaze

 Is the grill completely occupied with burgers and hot dogs?
-Roast up saucy ribs in your pressure cooker or Instant Pot.
+Roast up saucy ribs in your pressure cooker or Instant Pot ($90, Target).
 A whopping 4 pounds of ribs, enough to serve 8 hungry 4th of July potluck guests, requires just 25 minutes.
 Plus the apple-shallot glaze is a lovely complement to the oh-so American apple pie to come later in the day.

 Cold-Cut Bundt Sandwich

-Refrigerated bread dough baked in a Bundt pan becomes the star of this massive cold-cut sandwich.
+Refrigerated bread dough baked in a bundt pan ($9, Walmart) becomes the star of this massive cold-cut sandwich.
 The grooves of the pan make it easy to portion and cut individual servings.
 Perfect for a potluck main dish, this hearty sandwich is guaranteed to satisfy even the hungriest of guests.
 Customize it with your crew’s favorite proteins, veggies, and condiments.

 Pizza Pasta Salad